Noteworthy Traits

 Audio

 The audio metadata traits are separated into lossless and lossy categories.
-That old "standard" field is "animation_url".
-This is where you will normally see the metadata for the audio on NFTs.
-This is problematic because it's also suggested to put all sorts of stuff there, so you never really know if it's an audio file if it's in "animation_url".
-It's a possibility, but it's not the way you'd want to do things in the future.
-For audio you should still put it in "animation_url" because who knows whether or not the marketplace or dapp or whatever will look for the better traits, just use "animation_url" until the overall crypto community decides or whatever.
+The "standard" field is "animation_url".
+This is where you'll normally see the metadata for the audio on NFTs.
+This is problematic because it's also suggested to put other stuff there, so you never really know if it's an audio file when it's got "animation_url".
+It's not the way you'd want to do things in the future, because having something in "animation_url" doesn't guarantee it's audio, it could be a video or something else.
+For audio you should still put it in "animation_url" because who knows whether or not the marketplace or dapp or whatever will look for the better traits, just use "animation_url" until the overall crypto community decides.

-The actual traits you should care about for music are to use "audio_url" and or "lossless_audio" for the high quality uncompressed audio, and use "mp3_url" and or "lossy_audio" for the lossy mp3 quality audio.
+The actual traits you should care about for music are "audio_url" and or "lossless_audio" for the high quality uncompressed audio, and "mp3_url" and or "lossy_audio" for the streaming quality audio.
 I think those are more understandable, though it isn't clear which is the winner. "audio_url" and "mp3_url" or "lossless_audio" and "lossy_audio".
 My vote would be lossless_audio and lossy_audio because the pair makes the most sense.

 Bit Depth / Sample Rate / Audio Quality

-In the traits there's the bit_depth and sample_rate fields which each keep track of their respective values.
+In the metadata there's the bit_depth and sample_rate fields which each keep track of their respective values.
 In the Attributes, there is something called Audio Quality which is the combination of the two traits.
 Laid out as "sample rate/bit depth".
-So an example of Audio Quality would be 44.1/16, or 96/24.
+So an example of the Audio Quality attribute would be 44.1/16, or 96/24.

 Duration

 This number is the length (in seconds) of the track.
 If it's 1 minute and 9 seconds long you would enter 69.
 Duration is very important because the player can then see the length of the track without having to download it.
-This is good when you are looking at a large list of tracks, you don't want to have to download every audio file just to see how long it is.
-You want to be able to see the duration of each track quickly.
+This is good when you're looking at a large list of tracks.
+You don't want to have to download every file just to see how long each track in the playlist is.
+You want to be able to know the duration of each track from the metadata.

 ISRC